getodk/aggregate/docs/vm-generation.md

 ## Network configuration

-- If you need to change the network configuration, log into your Aggregate VM using a terminal and run `aggregate-config`
+- If you need to change the network configuration, log into your Aggregate VM using a terminal and run `aggregate-config`.

-  This is a tool that lets you configure your VM to use different FQDN and ports.
+  - This is a tool that lets you configure your VM to use different FQDN and ports.
 You can run the tool without arguments to get a help message.